Patient and public involvement for researchers

 Young Person's Advisory Group (YPAG)

-Our London group consists of young people, between 8-21 years old, who are interested in medicine, research and science.
+Our group consists of young people, between 8-21 years old, who are interested in medicine, research and science.
 Some have health conditions and have experience of participating in clinical trials.
 The group meets six times a year to advise researchers on their work.
-Researchers who are planning to undertake health research with children and young people can visit YPAG to get input and advice on any element of their project.
+Researchers who are planning to undertake health research with children and young people can make arrangements to visit YPAG to get input and advice on any element of their project.

 Parent/Carer Research Advisory Group